Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 * _Dimensionality: 2D_
 * _Environment-owned variables:_

-   _location of the existing blood vessel, growth rate of new blood vessel branch, direction of growth_
+   _location of the existing blood vessel, growth rate of new blood vessel branch_
 * _Environment-owned methods/procedures:_

    _growth of new blood vessels from the existing ones_